joewlos/activitypubdantic/README.md

 `Activities`, `Collections`, `Links`, and `Objects` are the core concepts around which ActivityPub and ActivityStreams are built.
 By reducing their complexity and standardizing their representation, **ActivityPubdantic** helps resolve potential pain points for developers.

 ActivityPub's protocol includes an [example](https://www.w3.org/TR/activitypub/#client-to-server-interactions) of a `Like` activity.
 The example's `to` field is a list, while its `cc` field is a string.
 Both formats are valid, but they require slightly different handling in subsequent lines of code.
-To resolve that difference, after validating this JSON, **ActivityPubdantic** rewrites it, so those fields are always presented as lists of dictionaries.
+To resolve that difference, **ActivityPubdantic** rewrites it, so those fields are always presented as lists of dictionaries.

 ```python
 import activitypubdantic as ap